Mark-Waldron/OOP_UI/README.md

 * Date and time are calculated and outputed in a form of a gradiant curve that matches the curve of the screen.

 * Sound files are timed to end when required.

+* The sketch is mapped to all sizes